stephanmg/calorimetry/README.md

 - Use time averaging if cohorts have different sampling frequency in indirect calorimetry experiments
 - IC experiments might have not the same length of time, currently plots are thus not equal in length on the time axis

+## Metadata

+One can use the metadata shiny app converter app: https://github.com/stephanmg/metadata-converter to generate a truncated metadata sheet.

 # Latest changes